unowhat/ML_eng/README.md

 At a high level, you will:

-Implement a tiny CNN in PyTorch for 32×32 RGB images with:
+Implement a tiny CNN in PyTorch for 32×32 RGB images, including:

-One Conv2d + ReLU block.
+One Conv2d + ReLU block

-A fully connected layer mapping to 10 classes.
+One fully connected layer mapping to 10 classes

-Verify output shapes using a simple test() function.
+Verify output shapes using a simple test() function

-Manually compute and report the number of parameters.
+Manually compute and report the number of trainable parameters

-Optionally extend the model with:

-Adaptive pooling for dynamic input size.

-Programmatic parameter counting.

-This assignment is focused on basic PyTorch + CNN fundamentals, not on training a full CIFAR-10 model.